 You can (and should) be cooperative and give basic information when requested, such as your name.
-However, you should not give the police any information.
-Don’t assume you know which information might or might not make you look bad—officers know how to mislead people into saying the wrong thing.
+However, you should not give the police any unnecessary information.
+Don’t assume you know what might or might not make you look bad—officers know how to mislead people into saying the wrong thing.
+Here are some examples:

 Obviously, you do not want to irritate or provoke the officer.
-But it’s okay to calmly, politely decline to answer.
-This is within your legal rights and it’s the single best thing you can do for yourself.
+But it’s okay to calmly and politely refuse to answer.
+Declining to answer questions is within your legal rights, and it’s the single best thing you can do to protect yourself.

 If you haven’t been arrested yet, there are only two ways an officer can legally search your car in most cases.
 They can either search because:

 Instead, politely tell the officer, “Sir (or ma’am), I have a rule that I don’t consent to searches.”

-Officers may suspect you of drinking and driving, or they may ask for a breath test simply to see what the result is.
-In most cases, you are allowed to say no as long as you haven’t been arrested yet.
+Officers may suspect you of drinking and driving, or they may ask for a breath test simply to see the result.
+In most cases, you are allowed to say no, as long as you haven’t been arrested yet.

 There are only two main groups of people who must submit to the breath test even if they haven’t been arrested.
 Those groups are drivers under the age of 21 and drivers currently on probation for a DUI charge.

-If neither of those apply to you, you can politely decline the breath test.
+If you don’t belong to either of these groups, you can politely decline the breath test.
 You are also allowed to decline field sobriety tests.
-This doesn’t mean you won’t be arrested, but it does mean the officers (and prosecutor) have much less evidence to charge you with.
+This doesn’t mean you won’t be arrested, but it does mean the officer (and prosecutor) have much less evidence with which to charge you.

-Once you have been arrested, however, you are legally required to take either a breath, blood or urine test and you will face extra criminal penalties if you don’t do it.
+If you are arrested, however, you are legally required to take either a breath, blood, or urine test.
+Failure to do so will likely result in extra criminal penalties.

 Sometimes, yes.
-But it doesn’t work the way most people think it does.
+But it doesn’t work the way most people think.

-Many people think that if they apologize for the law they broke, the officer might show mercy.
-The truth is, if you apologize for speeding (or another offense), all you’ve really done is admitted that you broke the law.
+Many people believe that if they apologize for the law they broke, the officer might show mercy.
+The truth is, if you apologize for speeding (or another offense), all you’ve really done is admit that you broke the law.
 A better approach is this:

 It’s as simple as that.
-Whether the officer gives you a warning is entirely up to their own discretion, and it’s okay to just ask them.
+Whether the officer gives you a warning is entirely up to their own discretion, and it’s okay to ask.

 If an officer believes you’ve committed a criminal offense, they’re going to charge you—there is no way out.
 However, that doesn’t mean they will necessarily arrest you and take you to jail.
 They have the option of giving you a “citation,” which has a court date printed on it.

 Either way, the most important thing you can do is fight the charge.
 Even one conviction can have consequences that last for years.
 You need to talk to a Los Angeles, CA traffic violation lawyer.